denpeshkov/cs-notes/Cache Memory.md

 # Write-Miss Policies

-When we write a word $w$ to the cache that doesn't have it cached (**write miss**), we must decide whether to load the data to the cache since no data is returned on write operations
+When we write the word $w$ to the cache that doesn't have it cached (**write miss**), we must decide whether to load the data to the cache since no data is returned on write operations

 ## Write Allocate